pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

 -   Pressure and tractions are passed from Fluent to Python with files of the form `pressure_traction_timestepA_threadB.dat`.
 -   Files with extension `.coco` are used to pass messages between Python and Fluent (via the journal).

+## Overview of an OpenFOAM-solver used in CoCoNuT

 ## Setting up a new case